Ethoscoins/gitmodules/README.md

 +* Click `Send Ether & Tokens`
 +* Load in your wallet file and unlock it
-+* Click `Add Custom Token` on the right side of the page and add the token details from above +* EOS should now be available as an option in the currency dropdown of the transfer screen.
++* Click `Add Custom Token` on the right side of the page and add the token details from above +* EOT should now be available as an option in the currency dropdown of the transfer screen.
 You can now transfer it to any address.
 +
 +## Register Your Public Key
 +